Launching a new project to support women in Kenya’s Tea gardens.

-Ahmad Tea is funding the pilot scheme, where Alstar are distributing menstrual cups to women who work in the Kenyan tea gardens where we buy are tea, as well as local schools.
+Ahmad Tea is funding the pilot scheme, where Alstar are distributing menstrual cups to women who work in the Kenyan tea gardens where we buy our tea, as well as local schools.
 The cups are given out during a two-hour educational workshop where the women learn about menstrual care, reproductive health, as well as how to use their new cup.

 All participants are invited to attend follow-up workshops to ask questions and receive support.
 After six months, women can become “cup ladies” and share their positive experiences in using the cups within their local communities.

 Kenya is the world’s third largest tea producer and about 70% of the work in the tea gardens is done by women.
 However, many of the women either can’t afford or don’t have access to sanitary products and instead use rags.
 These rags can be uncomfortable, cause rashes and infections and once cleaned with the limited water resources available, are not able to be dried outside due to the stigma around periods.